getsentry/sentry-rust/sentry-tracing/README.md

   Note that `sentry.trace` will only be effective on span creation (it cannot be applied retroactively) and requires the span it's applied to to be a root span, i.e. no span should active upon its creation.
+- `sentry.sample`: If the span initiates a transaction, this can be used to force whether the transaction will be sampled.

 Example: